MaxSvargal/cascade/dspec/cfv_consumer_directives.dspec.md

     description: "Best practices for implementing and managing props like `requestModule`, `onSaveModule`, `fetchTraceList`, `onRunTestCase` in the consuming application."

     requestModule_implementation: {
-        // For props.requestModule
         return_value: "Ensure the Promise resolves to `cfv_models.RequestModuleResult` or `null`.
 Handle errors gracefully (e.g., network errors) and consider returning `null` or throwing an error that `onModuleLoadError` can catch.",
         caching: "Consider implementing client-side caching of module content in the host application to avoid redundant requests for the same FQN if appropriate."
     }

     onSaveModule_implementation: {
-        // For props.onSaveModule
-        persistence: "The consuming application is responsible for actually persisting the `newContent` (e.g., saving to a file, sending to a backend API).",
+        persistence: "The consuming application is responsible for actually persisting the `newContent` (e.g., saving to a file, sending to a backend API).
+The `SaveModulePayload` includes `pathToConfig`, `oldConfigValue`, and `newConfigValue` for more contextual saves if needed.",
         feedback_to_visualizer: "If the save operation can fail, the Promise should reject or return `false`.
 The visualizer does not inherently provide UI feedback for save success/failure beyond the Promise resolution; the host app may need to.",
         optimistic_updates: "For a smoother UX, the host application might optimistically update the `initialModules` prop immediately and then handle potential save failures, or wait for `onSaveModule` to resolve."
     }

     fetchTraceList_implementation: {
-        // For props.fetchTraceList
         return_value: "Ensure the Promise resolves to `cfv_models.HistoricalFlowInstanceSummary[]`."
     }

     onRunTestCase_implementation: {
-        // For props.onRunTestCase
-        execution_logic: "The host application is responsible for taking the `FlowTestCase`, executing the target flow (potentially in a sandboxed environment or against a test runtime), and returning a `cfv_models.TestRunResult`."
+        execution_logic: "The host application is responsible for taking the `FlowTestCase` (including `triggerInput`, `initialContext`, and `componentMocks`), executing the target flow (potentially in a sandboxed environment or against a test runtime), and returning a `cfv_models.TestRunResult`.
+The result must include detailed `assertionResults` and optionally a `FlowExecutionTrace`."
     }
 }